Chapter 9: Contract costs

 How should an entity account for incremental costs that relate to multiple contracts?

-Incremental costs may pertain to multiple contracts, as seen in scenarios where sales commission plans are structured to compensate based on cumulative thresholds.
-The fact that these costs are linked to multiple contracts does not automatically disqualify them from being considered incremental costs to obtain a contract.
-In such cases, management should exercise judgment to devise a reasonable approach to allocate costs to the associated contracts.
+Incremental costs might relate to multiple contracts.
+For example, many sales commission plans are designed to pay commissions based on cumulative thresholds.
+The fact that the costs relate to multiple contracts do not preclude the costs from qualifying as incremental costs to obtain a contract.
+Management should apply judgement to determine a reasonable approach to allocate costs to the related contracts in these instances.

 Do fringe benefits (for example, payroll taxes) related to commission payments represent incremental costs to obtain a contract?

-Yes, provided that the entity would not have incurred the fringe benefits if it had not secured the contract, those benefits can be capitalized.
-An entity is mandated to capitalize fringe benefits that qualify as incremental costs and are recoverable, unless they are eligible for the practical expedient.
+Yes, provided the entity would not have incurred the fringe benefits if it had not obtained the contract.
+An entity is required to capitalise fringe benefits that are incremental costs and recoverable, unless they qualify for the practical expedient.

 Should incremental costs to obtain contract renewals or modifications be capitalised?

-Yes, if the costs to obtain contract renewals or modifications meet the criteria of being incremental and recoverable, they can be capitalized.
-For instance, a commission paid to a sales agent upon a customer’s contract renewal qualifies as such a cost.
-However, it’s important for management not to recognize an asset in anticipation of contract renewals or modifications if the entity has not yet incurred a liability associated with these costs.
+Yes, if the costs to obtain contract renewals or modification are incremental and recoverable.
+An example is a commission paid to a sales agent when a customer renews a contract.
+Management should not, however, record an asset in anticipation of contract renewals or modifications if the entity has not yet incurred a liability related to the costs.

 Should a sales commission be capitalised if it is subject to clawback in the event the customer fails to pay the contract consideration?

-Yes, assuming management has determined that the parties are committed to fulfilling their respective obligations and that collection of the consideration is probable, which are requirements for identifying a contract, a contract asset can be recognized.
-However, it’s crucial for management to continually reassess the existence of a valid contract if circumstances change after contract inception.
-Additionally, management should evaluate the contract asset for impairment in such situations.
+Yes, assuming management has concluded that the parties are committed to perform their respective obligations and collection is probable, which are requirements for identifying a contract.
+Management should re-assess whether a valid contract exists if circumstances change after contract inception and assess the contract asset for impairment.

 How should an entity account for payments to multiple individuals for the same contract?

-An entity may distribute payments to multiple individuals for the same contract, all of which may qualify as incremental costs.
-For instance, if an entity disburses a sales commission to the salesperson, manager, and regional manager upon securing a new contract, each of these payments would be considered incremental costs.
-The timing of a payment alone does not determine whether the costs are incremental; however, management should assess whether the payment is contingent on factors beyond securing a contract.
-For example, a bonus payment calculated based on contract acquisition is akin to a commission; yet, if the bonus is also tied to the individual’s overall performance concerning non-sales-related objectives, it is likely not an incremental cost.
-Similarly, a payment contingent on an employee providing future service in addition to securing a new contract would generally not be considered an incremental cost to obtain a contract.
-Determining whether a payment entails a substantive future service requirement may necessitate judgment.
+An entity could make payments to multiple individuals for the same contract that all qualify as incremental costs.
+For example, if an entity pays a sales commission to the salesperson, manager and regional manager on obtaining a new contract, all of the payments would be incremental costs.
+The timing of a payment does not, on its own, determine whether the costs are incremental; however, management should consider whether the payment is contingent on factors other than obtaining a contract.
+For example, a bonus payment that is calculated based on obtaining contracts is similar to a commission; but, if the bonus is also based on the individual’s overall performance in relation to non-sales-related goals, it is likely that it is not an incremental cost.
+Similarly, a payment that is contingent upon an employee providing future service in addition to obtaining a new contract would generally not be considered an incremental cost to obtain a contract.
+Assessing whether a payment has a substantive future service requirement might require judgement.

 Is a bonus based on a revenue target an incremental cost of obtaining a contract?

-An entity’s vice president of sales receives a quarterly bonus contingent on meeting a predefined revenue target set at the start of each quarter.
-The entity’s revenue comprises income from both new contracts initiated during the quarter and contracts executed in previous quarters.
+An entity’s vice president of sales receives a quarterly bonus based on meeting a specified revenue target that is established at the beginning of each quarter.
+The entity’s revenue includes revenue from both new contracts initiated during the quarter and contracts entered into in prior quarters.

 Question